Flowx08/Celegans-simulation/README.md

 This does not mean that you can't compile the program on other platforms.

 You need to install SDL2 and OpenGL libraries.<br/>
+On ubuntu just run this:

+	$ sudo apt-get install libsdl2-dev

 Then clone the repository to your computer, go to the 'src' directory and run:<br/>

     $ sudo sh compile.sh